mcpython4-coding/core/doc/tasks.md

 Issues:
 - biome map is not saved to save files or loaded not correctly somehow
 - hiding faces to rotated blocks like logs fails
+- shift-clicking and shift-moving over slots does not move the items to "the other" area of the inventory

 Toolchain: